triyangle/Philosophy-2/notes/lec.md

     * Pessimism, Buddhism
 * Nobility = internal quality to be developed
 * Christian God = one embodiment of highest value

+# 12/11/19
+* First prompt = comparative essay on Zhuangzi, Marcus Aurelius, Nietzsche and conception of nature and how it bears on their ethical thinking
+* Second prompt = Aristotle, Confucius, Kant, Mill
+* Third prompt = what you think is most important aspect of class